wevisdemo/thailand-election-2026/README.md

 ```

 We use [turborepo](https://turborepo.com/) to manage build dependencies, to make sure that app has dependencies built before starting dev server.

+## Working With the Code

+- We do Trunk-based development: everyone work on the same main branch on git.
+- Pull code often, at least once before you start working, and once before you push the code.
+- Also push code often, at least once before you finish the day.
+- Make a small commit of working code.
+Don't push broken code to the remote.
+It will break the deployment pipeline.
+- Use [Conventional Commit](https://www.conventionalcommits.org/) standard for a commit message.
+Include your package name to the scope e.g. `feat(partymatch): add result page`
+- We have pre-commit hooks.
+Your staged code will be formatted with prettier and commit message will be validated when committing code.